Amy M. Becklenberg

 About

-Amy Becklenberg, DNP, APRN, FNP-BC is an Assistant Clinical Professor at the Emory School of Nursing.
-Throughout her nursing career, Dr. Becklenberg has worked in a broad array of settings, most of which have included underserved populations.
-She is passionate about ensuring that nurse practitioner students are prepared to meet the challenging needs of their patients.
+Dr. Amy Becklenberg, DNP, APRN, FNP-BC, DipACLM, FAANP, is an Associate Clinical Professor at the Emory School of Nursing.
+Throughout her 28-year nursing career, Dr. Becklenberg has worked in a broad array of settings, most of which have included underserved populations.
+She is passionate about ensuring that both pre-licensure and post-licensure nursing students are prepared to assess and address the Social and Structural Determinants of Health of patients and communities, for enhanced prevention of chronic diseases and overall wellness.

-She has worked to provide primary clinical care for vulnerable populations in the US and globally.
-She has been involved with service learning health care experiences in rural Nicaragua, Haiti and the Dominican Republic.
+She has worked in primary care settings both in the US and abroad and she has been involved with service-learning health care experiences in rural Nicaragua, Haiti and the Dominican Republic.
 Her first nursing position was as the “Migrant Farmworker Outreach Nurse” in central Indiana.
 She then worked with "Doctors Without Borders" in a large refugee camp in Zambia.
-Upon her return, she worked for 4.5 years in a large Federally Qualified Health Center (FQHC) in Chicago, primarily with new immigrants who spoke Spanish only.
+Upon her return, she worked for 4.5 years in a large Federally Qualified Health Center (FQHC)in Chicago, primarily with new immigrants who spoke Spanish only.
 While there, she developed a group visit program for pediatric patients who were overweight or obese.

 Areas of Expertise